Redeem-Grimm-Satoshi/Distributed-Temperature-Monitoring-With-Cassandra/README.md

 This project goes further:
 - It **expects failure**
 - It **embraces imperfect networks**
-- It shows how **production systems are designed to survive**, not avoid, failure
+- It shows how **production systems are designed to survive**, not avoid failure

 ---